-It's a tragic part of our lives, yet it has been somewhat normalized in a sense due to the fact that is it so extremely common.
+It's a tragic part of our lives, yet it has been somewhat normalized in a sense because it is so extremely common.

 Sadly for our dogs, cancer doesn't discriminate.
 Just like people, many dogs will also have to face the disease in its various forms.
 In fact, studies estimate that over 25% of all dogs will be diagnosed with cancer at some point in their life.

-Up to 50% of dogs over the age of 10 will die from the disease.
-This is a beyond staggering number.
-Therefore, it is important that dog owners are aware of the telltale signs in order to recognize the condition before it's too late.
+Up to 50% of dogs over the age of 10 will die from cancer.
+This is beyond staggering.
+Therefore, it is important for dog owners to become aware of the telltale signs in order to recognize the condition before it's too late.

-While there are many forms of cancer, lymphoma is the most commonly diagnosed cancer in dogs.
-Therefore, understanding canine lymphoma will help pet parents to be able to quickly recognize symptoms and act efficiently in getting their dog the help they need.
+While there are many forms of cancer, lymphoma is among the most commonly diagnosed cancers in dogs.
+Therefore, understanding canine lymphoma will enable pet parents to quickly recognize signs and act efficiently to get their dog the help they need.